JakeDawkins/meetup-talk-tooling/README.md

-# GraphQL Summit 2018 - Testing
+# Meetup talk - GraphQL Tooling

 This was generated with [mdx-deck][]'s `npm init deck` command.